 The Chihuahua is a funny, small companion.
-They are well known for their size, being known as the world’s smallest dog.
+They are well known for their size, being the world’s smallest dog.
 Their personality outsizes their body, making them a lively, social and friendly companion.
 The world’s smallest dog holds the ranking as the 11th most popular breed in the US.

 Chihuahuas aren’t known for being very social right off the bat.
 However, once you get one to like you, they show their attractive qualities.
-If they trusts you, they will become very close companions.
+If they trust you, they will become very close companions.
 They love to show their affection and take advantage of their small size to do so, by making great lap dogs.

 Chihuahuas are known to be pretty vocal, although, this is more a result of their antisocial personalities.
 They like to let their owners know about whatever they find interesting or alarming.
 The breed tends to bark at passersby as well as new animals.
 These dogs aren't suitable for areas of high population density, as many strange faces will make them anxious.

 The Chihuahua is also popular for being a fierce defender of its owner.
 This is ideal for its use as a watchdog, but not so much for being a domestic pet.
 The breed can become a bit too defensive of its owner around harmless guests or strangers.
 This can be accentuated if the dog is pampered and spoiled.
 It’s best to keep a Chihuahua on a leash while walking and to make sure it knows who is actually a threat.